Community Partnership Grants

 The New Orleans Jazz & Heritage Foundation is the nonprofit that owns the New Orleans Jazz & Heritage Festival presented by Shell.
 The Foundation uses the proceeds from Jazz Fest for year-round programs in education, economic development and cultural enrichment.

-Community Partnership Grant Application
+Community Partnership Grants

 We will host two workshops to answer questions about the Community Partnership Grants program, the categories and guidelines, and the online applicaiton form.
 These will be held: